Junnh/DeepU-PRS/README.md

 The GWAS summary statistics file itself is expected at `<data_root>/<file_path>/neale.train.summaries` in LDAK whitespace format (`Predictor A1 A2 Direction Stat n`).

-Because the input files are large (annotation matrix ~a few GB, LD graphs ~tens of GB), they are hosted separately from the code — see the release notes for the download link and layout instructions.
+Because the input files are large (annotation matrix ~a few GB, LD graphs ~tens of GB), they are hosted separately from the code

 ## Quick start (HDL example)